 The capacity shortage is real.
 This past year saw record increases for over-the-road trucking prices.
 No matter the origin and destination of your goods these rising prices will affect your bottom line.

 So what can you do?
 If you are a medium to large business with a small approved carrier list, we recommend expanding your business’s current carrier pool.
 More potential carriers for your spot quote business means you might win some savings with regimented persistence.

 If your current carrier pool is already substantial, this might not be the solution for you.
 Adding even more email chains, phone conversations and complex bidding processes will increase worker hours.
 So unless your company has a bottomless well of funds (read: almost no one) for personnel, you will want to consider our next idea.

-Plus, you’ll have a simplified chain of communication which cuts down on personnel hours and reduces the potential for missed pick-ups and deliveries.
-Working with a single source provider will give you access to an entire team of logistics experts.
+Plus, you’ll have a simplified chain of communication that cuts down on personnel hours and reduces the potential for missed pick-ups and deliveries.
+Working with a single-source provider will give you access to an entire team of logistics experts.
 So not only will your costs go down, you’ll have more efficient management of your supply chain.

 3. Optimize lower volume lanes

 In our post on how Direct Service to Hawaii Will Help Your Supply Chain, we discussed how optimizing lower volume lanes is a great way to boost the overall health of your solution.
 By focusing on the “low hanging” fruit of fixing your non-major lanes, you’ll be setting your company up for great success in the new year.

 4. Give air freight a shot